Selective Randomization Inference for Adaptive Experiments: Introduction

 \subsection{Overview of the Selective Randomization Test}

-Let us first use a hypothetical two-stage enrichment trial as a running example to motivate the use of adaptive designs, illustrate the potential pitfalls, and introduce our proposal (see also Figure~\ref{fig:trial-pictogram}).
-This example is motivated by a post hoc analysis by \textcite{marston_predicting_2020} of the FOURIER trial (Further Cardiovascular Outcomes Researh With PCSK9 Inhibition in Subjects With Elevated Risk).
-By partitioning patients into different groups according to their genetic risk scores for cardiovascular diseases, \citeauthor{marston_predicting_2020} found that the new evolocumab therapy (PCSK9 inhibition) appear to benefit patients with high genetic risk much more than others.
-However, because of the post hoc nature of this subgroup analysis, further randomized studies may be required to confirm this conclusion.
+To motivate the use of adaptive experiments, illustrate potential pitfalls, and explain our proposal, we introduce a hypothetical two-stage enrichment trial, which is a design that allows the experimenter to ``over-sample'' a subgroup of interest in the second stage.
+This running example is motivated by a post hoc analysis by \textcite{marston_predicting_2020} of the FOURIER trial (Further Cardiovascular Outcomes Research With PCSK9 Inhibition in Subjects With Elevated Risk) that was brought to our attention by an applied collaborator.
+In their work, \citeauthor{marston_predicting_2020} found that the new evolocumab therapy (PCSK9 inhibition) appears to benefit patients with high genetic risk much more than others.
+However, because of the post hoc nature of this subgroup analysis, further randomized studies are required to confirm this conclusion.
+Therefore, we consider an experiment with two stages that can adapt to possible effect heterogeneity; a graphical illustration of the example can be found in Figure~\ref{fig:trial-pictogram}.

-Now consider a two-stage enrichment trial in which the patient population is divided at the beginning of the study into a low genetic risk group and a high genetic risk group.
+\begin{example} Consider a hypothetical two-stage enrichment trial in which the patient population is divided at the beginning of the study into a low genetic risk group and a high genetic risk group.
 In the first stage of the trial, patients are recruited from both groups and randomly assigned the new therapy ($Z_{1i}=1$) or the placebo ($Z_{1i}=0$, where $i$ is the patient index).
 Based on a preliminary analysis of data from the first stage, we may wish to select one subgroup or both subgroups for further investigation in the second stage.
-For example, we may choose to only recruit people with high genetic risk score if they show more promising responses in the first stage and potentially assign the new therapy with higher probabilities as well.
-Let the treatment assignment in the second stage be denoted by $Z_2$.
-We are interested in testing whether there is any treatment effect for the subgroup(s) selected at the end of the first stage, which is a categorical variable denoted by $S_1 \in \mathcal{S}_1 = \{\text{only high}, \text{only low}, \text{both}\}$.
+For example, we choose to only recruit people with high genetic risk score if they show more promising responses in the first stage and potentially assign the new therapy with higher probabilities as well.
+The treatment assignments in the second stage are denoted by $Z_2$.
+After concluding the experiment, we are interested in testing whether there is any treatment effect for the subgroup(s) selected at the end of the first stage, which is a categorical variable denoted by $S_1 \in \calS_1 = \{\text{only high}, \text{only low}, \text{both}\}$. \end{example}